groyseth/Portfoilo-GR/README.md

 I filled out the about me and footer that have links with my contact information.
 Next I made some media quarries for a max width of 415px, 768px and 1177px.
 I went back and added an overlay to the header main picture with the text "Welcome!" once hovered over.
+# Update
+   I added my work links from github to the work section and replaced to placeholder images with new ones.

 [My Portfoil link](https://groyseth.github.io/Portfoilo-GR/ "Check it out!")